programming-the-iot/book-exercise-tasks/README.md

 # License

-Please see [LICENSE information in PIOT-DOC-LIC](https://github.com/programming-the-iot/book-exercise-tasks/issues/165) for more information.
+Please see [LICENSE and USAGE information in PIOT-DOC-LIC](https://github.com/programming-the-iot/book-exercise-tasks/issues/165) for more information.

 # References